dnietoBlackBoard/Contributions/Guides/How to publish content.md

 - **Usage:** Here you can explain how to use your project including code samples or screenshots if needed.

-- **FAQ:** Here you can put some usual questions and answer that a user could have about your project.
+- **FAQ:** Here you can put some usual questions - answers that a user could have about your project.

-- **Troubleshooting:** Here you can specify some common errors that you could get when using your project and how to solve them.
+- **Troubleshooting:** Here you can specify some common errors that you could get when installing or using your project and how to solve them.

+> [!TIP]
-> [!TIP] > **Keep your user in mind:** Your readme will be the first thing that a user will see, so try to keep it as simple and easy to understand as possible.
+> **Keep your user in mind:** Your readme will be the first thing that a user will see, so try to keep it as simple and easy to understand as possible.

-# How to publish your contribution in Anthology-Community
+# How to publish your contribution to the Anthology-Community

 Once you have your project ready and you have followed the guidelines for the README file, you can submit your contribution to the Anthology-Community organization.
 Here are the steps that you will need to follow: